FREQUENTLY ASKED QUESTIONS (FAQ)

 MEDICAL INSURANCE

-IMMUNIZATIONS, VACCINES AND MEDICATION
+IMMUNISATIONS, VACCINES AND MEDICATION

 South Africa does not pose many health risks and we have world-class medical facilities, clinics and private practices throughout the country.